Staff Scientist â€“ Cancer Genomics Research and Development

 Experience in Next generation sequencing (NGS) sample preparation, cell culture, flow cytometry.

-Experience in imaging and cancer biology.
+Experience in imaging and cancer biology is a plus.

 Proficient knowledge of computer word processing, spreadsheets, database software, power point, statistics and other software used in scientific research analysis.